lrdxg1/vscode-styled-components/README.md

 Syntax highlighting and IntelliSense for [styled-components](https://github.com/styled-components/styled-components).

+This fork only do one thing: add the `mediaBP` and `innerBP` names to be recognized by the extension just like ``media` is on the original.

 ![Syntax highlighting in action](demo.png)

 Uses a CSS grammar built on top of [language-sass](https://github.com/atom/language-sass) and [language-css](https://github.com/atom/language-css).